mmakaay/flask_micron/docs/developers/environment.rst

 The motivation for writing this section, is to *improve the future*, by:

-  - preventing you from yelling "Why did nobybody tell me this years earlier?!"
+  - preventing you from having to cry out loud: "Why did nobybody tell me this years earlier?!"
   - giving me a good laugh, looking back at my old-school development environment.

 .. note:
   For development, I work on an Ubuntu Linux machine.
 Therefore, commands